Jump to:

 Ingredients

-- pork dry rub (about 1/4 cup or to taste, use your favorite)**
+- pork dry rub about ¼ cup or to taste, see below or use your favorite**

 Instructions